So, how did I become interested in nutrigenomics?

 The idea that people process the foods they eat differently based on their genetics fascinates me.
 Put simply, I work on Gene Food as a passion project.
 I believe that a “molecular medicine” revolution is long overdue, and that the day is coming when doctors will regularly use genetics as a diagnostic tool.

-Genetics, nutrition and lifestyle play an important role in this journey and it is my hope that the work we do at Gene Food will help people live healthier, happier lives.
+It is my hope that the work we do at Gene Food will help people live healthier, happier lives.